qoherent/ria-hub-docs/docs/content/.Development/migrations.md

 ## Uploader Interface

-Currently, only a `GiteaLocalUploader` is implemented, so we only save downloaded data via this `Uploader` to the local Gitea instance.
+Currently, only a `RIA HubLocalUploader` is implemented, so we only save downloaded data via this `Uploader` to the local RIA Hub instance.
 Other uploaders are not supported at this time.

 You can find these interfaces in [uploader.go](https://github.com/go-gitea/gitea/blob/main/modules/migration/uploader.go).